svemaraju/dost/README.md

 ```

 ### Under development
-- Insert new password manually
+- Insert a new password manually
-- Show existing password
+- Show an existing password
-- View all entries
+- List all entries
 - Password storage
 - GPG Key based encryption